Over 1,000 days on the road. More than 1,000 sunsets…and moonrises. Waking up with the sun and settling down with her as well.

-For just over a year and a half, I’ve been adapting to the natural patterns of the world around me, and have never felt more connected, more grounded…
+For over two and a half years, I’ve been adapting to the natural patterns of the world around me, and have never felt more connected, more grounded…

 and more confused.